e1011 Labs Cannabis Speak

 Salves are a type of cannabis/CBD topical applied directly to the skin.
 Unlike lotions and creams that use water and moisturizing bases in the formula, salves use waxes (beeswax, etc) and oils (almond oil, olive oil) — this gives the product a thick, oily, and sometimes sticky texture.

-Sativa is a shortened, perhaps less formal name for cannabis Sativa, which is a species of cannabis known for its “mind high” effects — it’s also known to carry some pretty awesome anti-anxiety qualities too.
+Sativa is a shortened, less formal name for cannabis Sativa – a cannabis species known for its “mind high” effects.
+It’s also known to carry some pretty awesome anti-anxiety qualities too.
 Most Sativa plants grow outside of Middle Eastern and Asian countries and generally tend to be found in Africa, Thailand, and South America.

 Cannabis/CBD shatter is a type of concentrate.
 Its name comes from its brittle, fragile, and almost glass-like appearance and texture.
 Like all concentrates, it’s extremely versatile.
 You can consume it orally, inhale it (otherwise known as dabbing or vaporizing), or you can cook with it.
 The choices are damn-near limitless.
 When shatter is heated, it turns into a goo-like liquid substance.